StefanSchroeder/Gocal/README.md

 Examples
 ========

-Run the samples.sh shell script to create some example calendars.
+There is more than one way to create some example calendars.

+You can use `go test` to validate that the library works or you can run `make` after compilation to check that the standalone tool works.
+Both procedures provide ample suggestions what you can do.

 The blue frames are not part of the Gocal output, but have been added for these screenshots.